Schottky barrier

 1N5822 Schottky diode with cut-open packaging.
 The semiconducting silicon (center) makes a Schottky barrier against one of the metal electrodes, and an ohmic contact against the other electrode.

 Band diagram for n-type semiconductor Schottky barrier at zero bias (equilibrium) with graphical definition of the Schottky barrier height, Φ_{B}, as the difference between the interfacial conduction band edge E_{C} and Fermi level E_{F}.
 [For a p-type Schottky barrier, Φ_{B} is the difference between E_{F} and the valence band edge E_{V}.]

 A Schottky barrier, named after Walter H. Schottky, is a potential energy barrier for electrons formed at a metal–semiconductor junction.
 Schottky barriers have rectifying characteristics, suitable for use as a diode.
 One of the primary characteristics of a Schottky barrier is the Schottky barrier height, denoted by Φ_{B} (see figure).
-The value of Φ_{B} depends on the combination of metal and semiconductor.
+The value of Φ_{B} depends on the metal, the semiconductor, and the atomic structure of the interface.

 Not all metal–semiconductor junctions form a rectifying Schottky barrier; a metal–semiconductor junction that conducts current in both directions without rectification, perhaps due to its Schottky barrier being too low, is called an ohmic contact.

 Physics of formation

 When a metal is put in direct contact with a semiconductor, a so called Schottky barrier can be formed, leading to a rectifying behavior of the electrical contact.
-This happens both when the semiconductor is n-type and its work function is smaller than the work function of the metal, and when the semiconductor is p-type and the opposite relation between work functions holds.
+This happens both when the semiconductor is n-type and its conduction band minimum (CBM) is higher in energy than the Fermi level of the metal, and when the semiconductor is p-type and its valence band maximum (VBM) is lower in energy.

 At the basis of the description of the Schottky barrier formation through the band diagram formalism, there are three main assumptions: